 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- LO1: Apply the major theories of industrial relations (IR) to practice.
+- Apply the major theories of industrial relations to practice.

-- LO2: Analyse and apply evidence-based management to contemporary IR issues in organisations to evaluate outcomes.
+- Analyse and apply evidence-based management to contemporary industrial relations issues in organisations to evaluate outcomes.

 Please note: international students should refer to this page to get an indicative course cost.